 The academic year in Israel is from September to June.
 However, most schools hire throughout the year.
-This is because new recruits have several formalities to complete before actually starting on their assignments.
+This is because recruits have several formalities to complete before actually starting on their assignments.
 This includes taking additional certificate courses or Hebrew classes.
-Given the rigorous standards applicable for teaching English in Israel, it is advisable to start your application process well in advance.
+Given the rigorous standards applicable to teaching English in Israel, it is advisable to start your application process well in advance.

 Applying remotely may not give you the same advantages as being on the ground.
 Visiting private or international schools with your CV and offering to take demo classes is a good idea.
 Most Israeli schools will not settle for anything less than a face-to-face interview.

 If you are unsure about whether you want to invest the money required to finance a job search while being on the ground in Israel, you can do the preliminary steps of the application process from your home country, such as creating one of our Teacher Video Resumes until you have a few interviews lined up.
 You will likely be able to finalize an employment contract only after coming to Israel for face-to-face interactions.